Google extends India's cloud services with push of new infrastructure | ExBulletin

 Google doesn’t say how much it has invested in setting up a new cloud facility.

-Bikram Singh Bedi, Managing Director of the Google Clouds India Unit, said the Indian start-up economy is also helping to drive and accelerate the use of cloud services.
+Bikram Singh Bedi, Managing Director of Google Cloud’s India division, said the Indian start-up economy is also helping to drive and accelerate the use of cloud services.

 Google Cloud counts among its Indian customers as its own social network ShareChat, online travel agency Cleartrip, and private sector lender HDFC Bank.